 * Get Creative

 Gone are the days of the generic uncreative online email invitation designs.
-Email wedding invitations like those from Greenvelope have an amazing classic, elegant and beautiful designs that you can easily customize.
+Email wedding invitations like those from Greenvelope have an amazing classic, elegant, and beautiful design that you can easily customize.

 * Time Savers

 Your wedding to-do list seems never-ending, even up to the day of your wedding.
-Email online wedding invitations can help you save time with design selection, wordings, compiling of contacts, and tracking responses.
+Email online wedding invitations can help you save time with design selection, wording, compiling of contacts, and tracking responses.

 * Easy Tracking, Organized & Follow-up Friendly

-With traditional paper wedding invitations, you not only have to mail the wedding invites, but you also have to keep track of misplaced postages, sending them again, RSVPs, and follow-ups.
+With traditional paper wedding invitations, you not only have to mail the wedding invites, but you also have to keep track of misplaced postages, send them again, RSVPs, and follow-ups.